oxygenxml/com.oxygenxml.pdf2.ug/README.md

 - **fop.xconf** - the configuration file for Apache FOP

-To use this PDF2 customization plugin please follow the next steps:
+To use this PDF customization plugin please follow the next steps:

 1. Download **DITA-OT 2.4**
 2. Copy this customization plugin into the **DITA-OT/plugins** folder